-If you're choosing to have your implants placed under the chest muscle (pectoralis major) you may have heard of something called dual planeplacement.
+If you're choosing to have your breast implants placed under the chest muscle (pectoralis major) you may have heard of something called dual plane placement.

-When you think of an implant under the muscle you wouldn't be alone if you imagined that it was placed completely under the muscle.
+When you think of a breast implant under the muscle you wouldn't be alone if you imagined that it was placed completely under the muscle.

 There aren't many plastic surgeons though who will place implants fully under the muscle.
 Instead, most implants in the 'under' placement are only partially under the muscle.

 Breast implants are partially under the muscle because the top part is under the pectoral muscle and the bottom part is under the breast tissue.